 20. A Dose of Pebbles

 Break the monotony and go for quirky shapes.
-These Gregg floor lights may look like eggs or pebbles.
+These Gregg lights may look like eggs or pebbles.
 It doesn’t matter.
-These are just too stylish to keep on the floor.
+These are just too stylish to keep on the floor, walls, or ceiling.

 Here’s a rule of thumb.
 You can be stylish with your lighting fixtures without sacrificing the main function.

 21. A Touch of Ancient

 Paper lanterns were ancient lamps back in the 6th century.
 This type of lighting has evolved over the centuries.

 Regardless, this paper lantern definitely adds a bold statement to your home.

 22. Bring Old Bottle to Life

 Who doesn’t love DIY ideas?
 Anyone probably has an empty bottle of wine at home.
 If you have those unusual shapes or colours, recycle them and make them useful.
 Add fairy lights inside.

 You have not only helped save Mother Earth but also got an additional light decor for your verandah.